 Are you interested in learning how to grow grapes and about all aspects of viticulture?
 This course is ideal for those working in vineyards, vineyard managers and winegrowers, as well as hobby farmers, amateur winemakers or anyone aspiring to work in this industry.

-The Certificate of Viticulture – Wine Production is an online professional development program that will explore the nature and scope of the viticulture industry, grape varieties, vineyard establishment, grapevine culture, harvesting, selling and winemaking.
+The Certificate of Viticulture – Vineyard and Grape Production is an online professional development program that will explore the nature and scope of the viticulture industry, grape varieties, vineyard establishment, grapevine culture, harvesting, selling and winemaking.

 In this professional development course, you will learn how to choose an appropriate site for a vineyard, considering soil quality and appropriate grape varieties for different situations.